IgorMing/muda_facil/README.md

 - [ ] push notification when the order takes any feedback _(e.g. driver responded and the price is ready for approval)_
 - [ ] when the payment gets done, we provide the driver's phone _(does that make sense? keep thinking...)_

+- [ ] configure splash screen

 ## Less priority TODOs

 - [ ] create an admin tab that can check new items on the separated list, and edit/approve it. _(Approve means: Remove it from `items/candidates` Add it to the document `items/list`)_

+- [ ] separate items on groups, to make the user's lifes easier

 ## Structural info